virginviolet/ImageMagick-Icon-Extractor/README.md

 This is a batch script to extract icons from ICO files, and optionally convert them to any format.

+## Installation

+1. Install ImageMagick, if you haven't already.
+2. Download extract_icons.bat to any folder.
+3. (Optional) If you want to be able to use this script in the command line from any folder like a normal program, add the script's folder to your Path environment variable.

 ## Usage

-Install ImageMagick, if you haven't already.
+Run the script in a command prompt.

 Usage: `extract_icons {input_file} [outfiles_format]`